 Causes of development and risk group

-The main causes of the onset and development of the disease are:
+The main causes of the occurrence and development of the disease are:

 1. Viral infection.
-Penetrates into the body of the child, begins to actively influence the body, which leads to pathology.
+It penetrates the child’s body and begins to actively influence the body, which leads to pathology.

-2. low immunity.
-If the child's body is weakened, unable to resist, the disease develops quickly.
+2. Low immunity.
+If the child’s body is weakened and unable to resist, the disease develops quickly.

-3. An incompletely developed respiratory system child.
-The protective properties are poorly developed, so the virus easily enters the body and develops.
+3. Incompletely formed respiratory system child.
+The protective properties are poorly developed, so the virus easily penetrates the body and develops.

-5. Unfavorable living conditions for the child's body: dampness, cold, lack of hygiene, dirt.
-Significantly increase the likelihood of disease.
+5. Unfavorable living conditions for children's bodies: dampness, cold, poor hygiene, dirt.
+Significantly increase the likelihood of illness.

 6. Artificial feeding.
 Reduces the protective properties of the child’s body and increases the likelihood of bronchiolitis.

-The risk group includes newborns, babies whose immune system is just being formed.
+The risk group includes newborns, infants, whose immune system is just developing.

-Children at this age are vulnerable to infections, viruses.
-If harmful microorganisms have entered the baby's body, the reaction will occur instantly.
+Children at this age are vulnerable to infections and viruses.
+If harmful microorganisms have entered the baby’s body, the reaction will occur instantly.

-The child will immediately fall ill.
-Newborns and babies tolerate the disease very hard Therefore, they need increased attention from parents and doctors.
+The child will immediately get sick.
+Newborns and infants the disease is very difficult to bear, so they need increased attention from parents and doctors.

 What are the causes of bronchiolitis in young children?
 At an early age, pathology appears due to an immature immune system.
-The body is weakened, so it is easily attacked by infections.
+The body can be weakened, so it is easily attacked by infections.

-Often the disease occurs in premature babies whose respiratory system is not fully developed.
-In this case, it is easier for pathogens to enter the body and have a negative impact.
+The disease often occurs in premature babies whose respiratory system is not fully developed.
+In this case, it is easier for pathogenic microorganisms to penetrate the body and have a negative impact.

 Forms and classification

 • acute.
-Appears due to infection, develops rapidly.
+Appears due to infection and develops quickly.
 Lasts up to five months, then disappears or becomes chronic;

 • chronic.
-There are qualitative changes in the bronchioles and lungs.
-The lumen is greatly narrowed, blockage may occur, which greatly complicates breathing, which can lead to a lack of oxygen.
+Happening qualitative changes in bronchioles and lungs.
+The lumen narrows greatly, blockage may occur, which makes breathing very difficult and may lead to a lack of oxygen.

-Depending on the pathogen, there are several types of the disease:
+Depending on the pathogen, there are several types of disease:

 1. Dyspnea.
-It can occur even at rest.
+It can occur even in a calm state.

-2. The presence of dry unproductive cough.
-Sometimes there is mucus.
+2. Presence of dry unproductive cough.
+Sometimes there is sputum.

 4. There is a narrowing of the lumen of the small bronchi and bronchioles.
-This leads to impaired pulmonary circulation, which leads to the development of the pathological process in the lungs.
+It leads to impairment of pulmonary blood flow, which leads to the development of a pathological process in the lungs.

 Bronchiolitis obliterans is a chronic form of bronchiolitis.
-It is difficult to tolerate, leads to serious diseases not only of the respiratory system, but also of the cardiovascular system.
+It is difficult to tolerate and leads to serious illnesses Not only respiratory system, but also cardiovascular.

 Clinical picture and symptoms

-Experts refer to the symptoms of the disease:
+Experts consider the symptoms of the disease to be:

 Consequences and complications

-If the disease is not treated, it may develop complications and side effects:
+If the disease is not treated, it may develop complications and undesirable consequences:

 • pulmonary hypertension;